 A Converse education launches incredible careers and serves as a solid foundation for graduate school placements in some of the nation’s most renowned programs.

-Within just the past five years:
+Within just the past seven years:

 Among Converse graduates are:

 - One of the nation’s top heart researchers

 - South Carolina’s only Pulitzer Prize winner

 - A Texas Supreme Court Justice

 - The nation's most widely syndicated newspaper columnist

 - The National Coordinator of The Association of Missing and Exploited Children’s Organization

 - A Forensic Scientist for the South Carolina Law Enforcement Division